wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api-proxy.md

 4. Scroll down to the end of the page and click **Edit**.

 5. Scroll back up and select the **Rate Limiting Level** to be **API Level**.
-Here, we are adding a rate-limiting policy to the entire API.
+Here, you are adding a rate-limiting policy to the entire API.
 You can also choose to apply rate limits per resource.
 [Learn more](../api-proxies/#settings)
  ![Rate Limiting Level](../assets/img/tutorials/rate-limiting-level.png){.cInlineImage-full}
  ![Rate Limiting Per Resource](../assets/img/tutorials/rate-limiting-per-resource.png){.cInlineImage-full}